Trojanekkk/RabbitMQ-Loki-Forwarder/README.md

 # rabbitmq-loki-forwarder
-A simple Python script / app for pushing internal RabbitMQ messages fromS queue to the Loki instance.
+A simple Python script / app for pushing internal RabbitMQ messages from queue to the Loki instance.

 For more details look for _Event Exchange Plugin_.

 ## Usage

+### Docker

 Run the app in the docker container with the default setup: